 “Towing Services and Impound Lots” means the temporary storage of vehicles that have been towed, carried, hauled, or pushed from public to private property for impoundment in a public or private impound yard.

+"Trails" means a system of public recreational pathways located within the municipality for use by the public for walking, biking and/or horseback riding as designated.

 “Transitional Housing” means a building or facility owned, operated, or contracted by a governmental entity or a charitable, nonprofit organization that provide free temporary housing to homeless persons for at least thirty (30) days while they obtain work, job skills, or otherwise take steps to stabilize their circumstances.
 Transitional Housing Facilities do not include homeless shelters, dwelling units provided to a family for more than 30 days as part of a transitional housing program, or residential facilities for elderly persons or persons with disabilities.

 “Transmission Line/Right of Way (Major)” means an electric power, gas, or petroleum transmission facility with the required right-of-way designed to provide for the location of transmission lines or facilities to operate at voltages of 140,000 volts (140 kV), or greater or eight (8) inches in diameter and that provides electrical, gas, or petroleum products transmission and found by the City to conform to the General Plan, or has been considered by the Commission and Council and a General Plan amendment has been approved.

 “Transmission Line/Right of Way (Minor)” means an electric power, gas, or petroleum transmission facility with the required right-of-way designed to provide for the location of transmission lines or facilities to operate at voltages less than 140,000 volts (140 kV) or less than eight (8) inches in diameter and that provides electrical, gas, or petroleum products transmission and found by the City to conform to the General Plan, or has been considered by the Commission and Council and a General Plan amendment has been approved.

+"Transmission system" means the portion of the system which is used to carry the service from points of generation or switching centers to distribution points such as electrical substations and equipment sites.
+In the case of electrical service, a transmission system is defined as carrying a voltage of forty-six KV or more.

 “Truck Stop and Service Facilities” means facilities intended to provide services to the trucking industry, including but not limited to, dispensing of fuel, servicing, repair, automated washes, and overnight parking.
 The facilities may also include overnight accommodations, showers, or restaurant facilities primarily for the use of truck crews.
 Such establishment may offer the retail sale of convenience items.